Astronomy & Astrophysics: 21st century

-The evolution of electronic publishing resulted in the extinction of the Supplement Series, which was incorporated in the main journal in 2001, and of the print edition in 2016.
+The evolution of electronic publishing resulted in the extinction of the Supplement Series, which was incorporated in the main journal in 2001, and of the printed edition in 2016.
 The Research Notes section was also discontinued in 2016.

+In 2023, A&A announced the introduction of links between articles and corresponding ESO datasets.

-The journal editorial office is located at the Paris Observatory and handles over 2000 papers per year.
+The journal editorial office is located at the Paris Observatory and is supervised by the managing editor.
+It handles over 2000 papers per year.

 An archive of the published articles and related material is maintained by the Centre de données astronomiques de Strasbourg.

 Sponsoring countries

 The original sponsoring countries were the four countries whose journals merged to form Astronomy & Astrophysics (France, Germany, the Netherlands and Sweden), together with Belgium, Denmark, Finland, and Norway.
 Norway later withdrew, but Austria, Greece, Italy, Spain, and Switzerland joined during the 1970s and 1980s.
 The Czech Republic, Estonia, Hungary, Poland, and Slovakia all joined as new members in the 1990s.